 Turn the heat back up to medium-high, add the clams, cover, and cook until the clams are open and cooked through, 5 to 10 minutes, depending on the size of the clams.
 When they're done, add the parsley and stir to combine.

 While the clams cook, add salt to the boiling water (enough so the water tastes a bit salty) and the pasta.
 Cook until tender to the bite (timing will vary depending on brand.
 Drain.

 There are 2 ways to serve the pasta.
 First, the easy one: Divide the pasta between 4 to 6 serving bowls and top with even amounts of clams and sauce.
-Second, which requires a bit more effort but I prefer it: Use tongs or a slotted spoon to remove the clams from the pot (just put them in a bowl), add the pasta to the sauce in the pot and stir to toss to coat the pasta thoroughly, divide the pasta between serving bowls and top with the clams.
+Second, which requires a bit more effort but I prefer it: Use tongs or a slotted spoon to remove the clams from the pot (just put them in a bowl), add the pasta to the sauce in the pot and stir to toss to coat the pasta thoroughly, divide the pasta between serving bowls, top with the clams and garnish with Parmesan.

-Note: If you buy the clams ahead of time, it's good to know the best way to store them: In a colander set over a large bowl in the fridge and covered with a damp paper towels; the idea is to keep them from drying out, but also not have them sitting in a bunch of water.
+If you buy the clams ahead of time, it's important to know the safest way to store them: In a colander set over a large bowl in the fridge and covered with damp paper towels.
+The idea is to keep them from drying out, but also not have them sitting in a bunch of water.
 If they were sold to you in a plastic bag, that's fine for getting them home, but not great for storing, since clams are alive and you don't want to suffocate them.